-A series of boxes provide guidance on the sensitivity of different types of receptor to dust soiling (Box 6), health effects (Box 7) and ecological effects (Box 8).
+A series of boxes provide guidance on the sensitivity of different types of receptor to dust soiling (Box 6), health effects (Box 7)

-In all cases the specific circumstances should be taken into account and may mean that on occasion the examples given will be subject to exceptions.
-For instance, the first occupants moving into residential dwellings on a large phased housing development, may reasonably be expected to be less sensitive to dust soiling effects (albeit for a limited time) than other residential receptors.Box 9 contains additional factors that may need to be taken into account.
+circumstances should be taken into account and may mean that on occasion the examples given will be subject to exceptions.
+For instance, the first occupants moving into residential dwellings on a large phased housing development, may reasonably be expected to be less sensitive to dust soiling effects (albeit for a limited time) than other residential receptors.
+Box 9 contains additional factors that may need to be taken into account.